Victim of brutal Philadelphia elementary school attack says it could have been prevented

-Action News sat down with 13-year-old Maria Klara Lemos of Ferrell Elementary School alongside her heartbroken mother.
+Action News sat down with 13-year-old Maria Klara Lemos of Farrell Elementary School alongside her heartbroken mother.

 "I did black out.
 Everything was black," said Lemos.